[Note: This content was created in coordination with TABOR, one of our sponsors.]

 Flash forward to this week, when I was in the TABOR/SOCO Gallery/Not Just Coffee space on Providence – if you haven’t noticed it driving by, it’s this adorable bungalow:

 Although they are our partner, I had actually stopped in to get Not Just Coffee.
-While waiting for my latte, their winter sale items caught my eye and I started browsing, intending to buy a shirt or two for my husband.
+While waiting for my latte, their clothes caught my eye and I started browsing, intending to buy a shirt or two for my husband.

 I did leave with two items for him – and three for myself.